decentraland-scenes/inworld-ai-sdk7/README.md

 ```

-### Should you make your own InWorld Scene and Characters
+### Should you make your own Inworld Scene and Characters

 src/npcSetup.ts